nicola/crowd-express/README.md

 [Crowd](https://github.com/nicola/crowd) for Express

-> **Warning**: this is very experimantal - in case you get it to work, you might feel "double rainbow all the way".
+> **Warning**: this is very experimental - in case you get it to work, you might feel "double rainbow all the way".

 ## Usage